kcg295/kcg295.github.io/publications.md

 Enhancing the Unlinkability of Circuit-Based Anonymous Communications with k-Funnels\
 Vitor Nunes, José Brás, Afonso Carvalho, Diogo Barradas, Kevin Gallagher, Nuno Santos\
-In Submission to CoNEXT 2023.
+One-Shot Revision to CoNEXT 2023.

 <!--Mitigating Rogue Administrator Attacks in Democratic Institutions Using New